How to take your pulse | Beacon Health System How to take your pulse | Beacon Health System

 • Sit down and rest several minutes before taking your pulse.

-• Count your pulse for a full 60 seconds unless told otherwise by your health care provider.
+• Count your pulse for a full 60 seconds unless told otherwise by your healthcare team.

 Taking your radial pulse